A WCCCSA Affiliate Program operated by Green River College

 • Curriculum activities admissions

-• Personal and entertainment expenses/independent travel expenses
+• Personal and entertainment expenses

 • Anything not specified as included in the program